 Find your name

-Rats run across the street
+And rats run across the street

-The sky looks like it does when it’s angry
+The sky looks very angry

 Mountains are falling down

-Water levels reaching up to our necks
+Water levels reach up to our necks

 Above our heads.